hcengineering/platform-0.2/packages/platform/README.md

 ## Plugins

 Following is a plugin package structure.
-It is not a mandatory, but the stucture I tend to use now.
+It is not a mandatory, but the structure I tend to use now.

 ```text
 __tests__